Be sure your technology is ready to go!

-BlackBoard is the most common Learning Management System (LMS) used by online instructors at the University of Maine (some other favorites are Moodle and Adobe Connect).
-There is a practice course available as well as information on the Technical Support page.
+Brightspace is the most common Learning Management System (LMS) used by online instructors at the University of Maine (some other favorites are Moodle and Adobe Connect).
+There is information on the Technical Support page.
 For more advanced information, check on YouTube.
 Take advantage of these resources before you get too swamped with work.
 The week prior to classes is a good time to get prepared by understanding the technology and making certain that you feel comfortable.

 Click here to test your Internet browser to make sure that you’ve got all of the plugins that you need and that things are up to date.

 UPDATE YOUR COMPUTER.
 If you’re not sure how to update the drivers and the software that you have, ask!
 Take it to a professional and have them show you.
 Call technical support and see if they can help you or contact the manufacturer and see what options are available.
 There are also update programs available on your system.
 Get to know how this works.
 It can save you hours of troubleshooting later!

 - FLEXIBILITY – Learning through online delivery methods mean that you can take courses from anywhere and at any time.
 You have the freedom to learn and study at a pace that is right for you and your life.

 - TECHNOLOGY SKILLS – As you learn the course content, you’re also learning how to master technology that may be new to you.
 This will give you the skills that you’ll need in your professional career.
 The technologies may be different but it will give you a sense of comfort in knowing HOW to learn new technologies.

 - TIME MANAGEMENT SKILLS – You’ll also be learning how to manage your time, how to prioritize and how to manage your calendar.
 These are all valuable skills that you’ll use for the rest of your life.